revk/login/README.md

 Obviously these also pass any form data as environment variables in the same way as `envcgi`.

+Normally these wrappers are followed by the shell you are using, but you can add some additional arguments before the shell...

+- `--no-cookie`	Don't set the session cookie
+- `--no-post`	Don't process POST, allows the cgi to process the posted data if needed
+- `--no-options`	Don't answer OPTIONS, allows the cgi to handle them
+- `--no-nocache`	Don't send a no-cache header.
+Normally this is automatically sent
+- `--no-http-auth` Don't allow HTTP authorization (unsets the header)
+- `--all-file`	Treat all fields as if they were a file post

 ## Tools

 There are also tools that the scripts can use.